JavierZP1/vamosmobility/README.md

 # vamosmobility
-repo for pages used to build the [Vamos Mobility website](https://vamosmobility.com).
+This is the repository for pages used to build the [Vamos Mobility website](https://vamosmobility.com).

-Pages should be written in [Markdown](https://guides.github.com/features/mastering-markdown/), and will be rendered into HTML by the [Jekyll](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages) static site generator framework.
-You don't need to worry about headers/footers and so forth--all of that is automatically added.
+Pages should be written in [Markdown](https://guides.github.com/features/mastering-markdown/), and will be rendered into HTML by Github Pages, which uses the [Jekyll](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages) static site generator framework.
+You don't need to worry about headers/footers, design, and so forth--all of that is automatically added according to the site defaults.
 Just concentrate on writing the page content.

 Every page that you want to be on the site should start with a header that looks like this: